larsito/tempo/README.md

-# "Simulating temporal communities and assessing their detrended synchrony"
+# Simulating temporal communities and assessing their detrended synchrony

 This package accompanies the article